Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Aetheris Isles/00 - Aetheris Isles.md

 ### Adventuring Hooks
 * The Jagged Isles: Adventurers are tasked with exploring the jagged, rocky islands to uncover why some of them appear to glow in the night.
 They encounter remnants of a dark magic long sealed away.
 * Pirate Raids: Pirates, emboldened by southern mercenaries, begin to plunder trade routes.
 Some pirates claim to know of secret safe waters ignored by sea monsters.
-* Sky Farm Crisis: A sudden failure in the [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/Floatstone Towers]] disrupts farming operations.
+* Sky Farm Crisis: A sudden failure in the [[Floatstone Towers]] disrupts farming operations.
 The party must investigate, navigating sabotage attempts and wild rumors of cursed stones of souls.
-* [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/Underground Labyrinth]] of Stormhold: A dungeon break releases ancient terrors from the labyrinth beneath Stormhold.
+* [[Underground Labyrinth]] of Stormhold: A dungeon break releases ancient terrors from the labyrinth beneath Stormhold.
 Adventurers must venture into the labyrinth to stop the monsters before they destroy the city.
-* The Floatstone Crisis: A [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/floatstone]] mine on [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/Kaelyth Island]] unexpectedly collapses, creating panic.
+* The Floatstone Crisis: A [[floatstone]] mine on [[Kaelyth Island]] unexpectedly collapses, creating panic.
 Southern nations offer “aid,” which is secretly an attempt to infiltrate the purification process.
 * Sky Pirate Coalition: Pirates unite under a charismatic leader, targeting key airship routes.
 The adventurers are tasked with infiltrating the coalition to dismantle it from within.
-* Field Disturbance: The [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/Ascension Zone]] around one of the towers begins to fluctuate, causing floating islands and anything airborne to drift dangerously.
+* Field Disturbance: The [[Ascension Zone]] around one of the towers begins to fluctuate, causing floating islands and anything airborne to drift dangerously.
 The party are hired to investigate, uncovering an evil plot running much deeper than they could imagine.
 * Bandits in [[Westreach Port]]: An organization of bandits stealing from merchants/traders passing through.
 * Going into The Shattered Deep Maelstrom.